How to Stop Losing Golf Balls

 Statistics show the average golfer loses three to four golf balls per round.
 That means over 400 million lost golf balls per year!
 If you want to know how to prevent lost golf balls, whether you've got a lucky ball that you want to keep, or a special personalised golf ball from gimmeballs, then we've got the guide for you.

-Keep reading to find out how not to lose your golf balls!
+Keep reading to find out how to stop losing golf balls...

 Keep your eye on the ball

 The simple solutions are often the best.
 Concentrate during every shot and keep your eye on the ball until it lands!
 Even if the shot goes wrong, keep an eye on the ball while it's in flight.
-Any sort of distraction can be enough for you to lose sight of the ball completely - which then leads to losing the ball.
+Even a second of distraction can be enough for you to lose sight of the ball completely, so you need to stay focused if you want to use that ball for the rest of the game and avoid penalty strokes!

-Wearing sunglasses and a cap will keep the sun out of your eyes, making it easier to track the ball in flight.
+Bonus tip: Wearing sunglasses and a cap can help to keep the sun out of your eyes, making it easier to track the ball in flight.

 Ask someone else to watch the ball